metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ## Token Delegates

 Token Delegates are delegates that operate at the Token level.
-This mean, they are spl-token delegates that are stored directly on the Token account of the SPL Token program.
+This means they are spl-token delegates that are stored directly on the Token account of the SPL Token program.
 As such Token Delegates allow delegates to **transfer and burn tokens** on behalf of the owner but also **lock and unlock tokens** to prevent the owner from transferring, burning or even revoking the delegate.
 These delegates are crucial for applications like escrowless marketplaces, staking, asset loans, etc.

-Whilst there is only one type of delegate offered by the SPL Token program, [Programmable NFTs](/token-metadata/pnfts) (PNFTs) gave the Token Metadata program the opportunity to provide more granular delegates that can be selected on a per-case basis.
+Whilst there is only one type of delegate offered by the SPL Token program, [Programmable NFTs](/token-metadata/pnfts) (PNFTs) allowed the Token Metadata program to provide more granular delegates that can be selected on a per-case basis.
 This is because PNFTs are always frozen on the SPL Token program which means we can build a delegate system on top of it.

 We store that delegate system on a PNFT-specific account called the **Token Record** PDA — whose seeds are `["metadata", program id, mint id, "token_record", token account id]`.
 We synchronise the delegated authority on the SPL Token program as well but the tokens are always frozen.
 It is the responsibility of the Token Record account to keep track of whether the asset is really locked or not.